 Fee HELP forms are not available electronically - we can provide you with a copy at VUHQ.
 If want to apply for an online course, you may need to complete one online as part of the online process.

 How to apply for an internal course transfer

-To apply for a course transfer, you will need to submit an application for the new course and be subject to the same requirements as all other applicants at the time of applying.
+To apply for a course transfer, you will need to apply for the course that want to study, via our Admissions Centre.
+You will be subject to the same requirements as all other applicants at the time of applying.